kamicavi/plusplus/_mentors/charlotte.md

 ---
 title: "Charlotte"
-excerpt: "I'm a designer at a small digital agency in Edinburgh, where I help to create websites."
+excerpt: "I'm a designer at a small digital agency in Edinburgh, where I help to create websites..."
 header:
   teaser: /assets/images/charlotte_th.jpg
 sidebar: